What do Cubans want for their future?

 This unit also includes an Options Role Play as the key lesson and additional synthesis lessons that allow students to synthesize new knowledge for assessment.
 You do not need to use the entire unit; feel free to select what suits your classroom needs.

 “All of the Choices curriculum is great.
-I especially like the Cuba unit because of its scope of history and even-handedness in exploring differing perspectives.” – Colin, HS History and Humanities Teacher, WA
+I especially like the Cuba unit because of its scope of history and even-handedness in exploring differing perspectives.” – Colin, History and Humanities Teacher, Washington

 READINGS